Frequently Asked Questions - mp3TrueEdit™

-17. Convert AAC or M4A files to MP3 format using iTunes
+17. Convert AAC or M4A files to or from the MP3 format using iTunes

-Although mp3TrueEdit can now edit AAC as well as MP3 files directly you can also convert AAC or M4A files into to the MP3 format by following the steps below: You can also convert incompatible AAC, M4A or MP3 files to the same file type, sample rate and number of channels if necessary to allow joining of previously incompatible files in mp3TrueEdit.
+Although mp3TrueEdit can now edit AAC as well as MP3 files directly you can also convert AAC or M4A files to or from the MP3 format by following the steps below: You can also convert incompatible AAC, M4A or MP3 files to the same file type, sample rate and number of channels if necessary to allow joining of previously incompatible files in mp3TrueEdit.

 17.1 Change the default iTunes encoder

 17.1.1 Depending on the OS X or Windows version of iTunes, first open the iTunes app, then under iTunes, select Preferences OR under File, select Preferences.

 17.1.2.
 Under the General tab click Import Settings…

 17.1.3.
 Under Import Using, select MP3 Encoder or AAC Encoder as required from the drop-down list and press OK.
 You can change the quality setting or use the default High Quality option.

-17.2 Convert AAC or M4A format to MP3 format files
+17.2 Convert AAC or M4A format to or from MP3 format files